SmitPawar21/quizCrafter/README.md

 ### Key Highlights:
 - **Rule-based validation**: Ensures the number of questions requested is feasible (based on PDF length).
-- **Chunking logic**: Breaks down PDF content into ~300-word chunks.
+- **Chunking logic**: Breaks down PDF content chunks by using the langchain package.
-- **Circular chunk selection**: Efficient use of context by rotating chunks during LLM calls.
+- **Meaningful chunk selection**: Selecting chunks greater than size of 200 so that LLM gets sufficient context.
 - **Dynamic UI**: Flashcards are generated on the frontend using a queue-based structure.
 - **Optimized prompt engineering**: Manages question generation batches intelligently.